Francisco de Almeida: Viceroy in India

 On 13 September, Francisco de Almeida reached Anjediva Island, where he immediately started the construction of Fort Anjediva.
 On 23 October, he started, with the permission of the friendly ruler Kōlattiri, the building of St. Angelo Fort in Cannanore, leaving Lourenço de Brito in charge with 150 men and two ships.

 Francisco de Almeida then reached Cochin on 31 October 1505, with only eight vessels left.
 There he learnt that the Portuguese traders at Quilon had been killed.
 He decided to send his son Lourenço with 6 ships, who wantonly destroyed 27 Calicut vessels in the harbour of Quilon.
 Almeida took up residence in Cochin.
 He strengthened the Portuguese fortifications of Fort Manuel on Cochin.

 The Zamorin of Calicut prepared a large fleet of 200 ships to oppose the Portuguese, but in March 1506 De Almeida's son Lourenço de Almeida intercepted Zamorin's fleet in a sea battle at the entrance to the harbour of Cannanore, the Battle of Cannanore, and inflicted heavy losses.
-Hereupon Lourenço de Almeida explored the coastal waters southwards to Colombo, modern Sri Lanka.
+Hereupon Lourenço de Almeida explored the coastal waters southwards to Colombo, in modern-day Sri Lanka.
 Meanwhile, the Zamorin succeeded in convincing the Kōlattiri of Cannanore of the true imperialistic motives of Portuguese in Kerala.
 The Kōlattiri was already annoyed and angered with the Portuguese for their violation of the safe conduct guaranteed to the ships of Muslim merchants of Cannanore.
-The Kōlattiri put up a common fight against the Portuguese besieging Fort St. Angelo at the Siege of Cannanore.
+The Kōlattiri joined the fight against the Portuguese, besieging Fort St. Angelo at the Siege of Cannanore.

-In 1507 Almeida's mission was strengthened by the arrival of Tristão da Cunha's squadron.
+In 1507, Almeida's mission was strengthened by the arrival of Tristão da Cunha's squadron.
 Afonso de Albuquerque's squadron had, however, split from that of Cunha off east Africa and was independently conquering territories to the west.